gnois/luaty/README.md

 source is assumed to end with .lt

-Given a main.lt file with its required .lt files under its subfolders, Luaty can optionally compile and generate a complete mirror folder structure with .lua output.
+Given a main.lt file with its required .lt files under its subfolders, Luaty can optionally compile and generate a full mirror folder structure of .lua output files.
 Suppose our source files are laid out like below, where *main* requires *sub*, which in turn requires *foo* and *bar* under lib folder:

 ```